vmware-tanzu/tanzu-dev-portal/content/practices/design-studio/index.md

    ![Design Studio Dot Vote](/images/practices/design-studio/ds-3.png)

 1. Once complete, look for clusters of dots and discuss the largest.
-Ask the group to elaborate on **why** they dotted what they did and catalog the rationale behind each on the whiteboard or a piece of paper.
+Ask the group to elaborate on **why** they dotted what they did and catalog the rationale behind each on the whiteboard, piece of paper, or in the digital workspace.

    ![Design Studio Discussion](/images/practices/design-studio/ds-4.png)

    ![Design Studio Example](/images/practices/design-studio/ds-example-2.png)

 #### Success/Expected Outcomes
 Success is when you have a clear understanding of the ideas each participant has about how best to solve a particular problem.
-You've put those ideas onto paper, discussed them as a group, voted on the ones the team feels most likely to create user value, and captured the rationale.
+You've put those ideas "onto paper", discussed them as a group, voted on the ones the team feels most likely to create user value, and captured the rationale.

 It's very likely that the actual solution will look different than these sketches, so understanding why the team felt how they did about certain elements will help the design team make good choices as they iterate.